nini16/LER_prediction_intervals/README.md

 The linescan dataset can be downloaded from this link - https://drive.google.com/a/tamu.edu/file/d/11LcLFm-cmUwHwLG1HC9Ie0l2vckrsEuc/view?usp=sharing

+Link to `EDGEnet2_int_L1_epoch_4.h5`:

 ## Results
-Each publication folder should have a `models_coverage_statistics.ipynb` file which is an interactive python notebook.
+The `spie_jm3` publication folder should have a `models_coverage_statistics.ipynb` file which is an interactive python notebook.
 Most of the results from the corresponding publication can be reproduced by running the code in these notebooks (Note that the filepaths will have to be modified for this to work).
-Furthermore, the experimental test data needed to run these notebooks have been pre-computed and stored in serialized pandas dataframe files (located in `/models` sub-directory of each publication directory).
+For the other publications, the experimental test data needed to derive the corresponing results has been pre-computed and stored in serialized pandas dataframe files (located in `/models` sub-directory of each publication directory.